 They might be heavy, but not what you need.
 It’s more important to find the right type of mattress than a heavy one.
 If you need some help figuring out which one is a good option for you amidst the vast amounts of choices you have out there, we can help!

 While mattresses have always been on the heavier side, there are more materials than ever being used to make them more comfortable.
 This results in a heavier mattress, but one that is also more durable.
 You can move a mattress by yourself with some planning and effort, but it is important to be careful not to damage it.

 Larger mattresses will always be heavier than smaller ones.
 A thicker mattress might be too heavy or too thick for your sleeping style, so it’s important to know what to look for when you’re shopping.
-A heavier mattress is not always better, but it is usually more comfortable and long-lasting.
+A heavier mattress is not always better but is usually more comfortable and long-lasting.